vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 Color Management implementation got a complete overhaul in this version of GIMP.
 Instead of being a pluggable module, it's a core feature now.
 Moreover, we added an abstraction layer that makes GIMP less dependent on [LittleCMS](http://www.littlecms.com/).
 This means that in the future GIMP could use native APIs on Windows and OS X, and/or use [OCIO](http://opencolorio.org/).

 For now, it has helped us to clean up the code a lot and introduce clean implementation of color management to various bits of GIMP such as: previews for flat and gradient swatches, patterns, various color widgets (including the drag-and-drop color widget), the Color Picker tool, layer and image preview etc. The only unmanaged bit for now is the color widget in Script-Fu and Python-Fu plugins.
-Moreover, GIMP will track which monitor the widget is currently on (different minotors would have different ICC profiles assigned to them) and color-correct it accordingly.
+Moreover, GIMP will track which monitor the widget is currently on (different monitors would have different ICC profiles assigned to them) and color-correct it accordingly.

 Greyscale images are first class citizens in GIMP again: since v2.9.4, GIMP can color-manage them as well.

-(FIXME SCREENSHOT)

 Since GIMP currently relies on sRGB (this is bound to change in future versions of GIMP), we decided to expose that in the user interface.
 So currently GIMP has an option called 'Color-manage this image' in two places: the _New Image_ dialog and the `Image > Color Management` submenu.
 What it means is that instead of taking into consideration the ICC profile embedded into an image (whichever profile it is) it will just treat everything as sRGB.
 Please note that we are likely to reword the option to make it even more explicit about what it does.